 “Attackers know very well how to manipulate human nature and emotions to steal or infiltrate what they want.
 They use email messages that induce fear, a sense of urgency, curiosity, reward and validation, an emotionally charged response by their victims or simply something that is entertaining and a distraction to convince, cajole or concern even seasoned users into opening a phishing email”

 This summer’s “sextortion” phishing scam relied on emotional manipulation strengthened by personal information.
-The email subject line included an old password (purloined from a massive database breach) of the recipient.
+The email subject line included the recipient’s old password (purloined from a massive database breach).
 The sender said they hacked your computer and recorded you visiting a NSFW website.
-If you didn’t pay up, they’d release compromising evidence to your contacts.
-Even if you’d never visited an X-rated site, this phishing email was alarming.
+They’d release compromising evidence to your contacts if you didn’t pay up.
+This phishing email was alarming even if you’d never visited an X-rated site.

 How to detect and dodge phishing emails

 Listen to your gut.
 If your spidey sense is tingling, pause and look at the email in question.
 Or, send it to your IT department to check out.
 Keep in mind: banks, utility and service providers, website and domain hosts, and social platforms don’t send emails requesting your account information.